fsocietyx404/fsocietyx404/README.md

 ## 🎯 Long-Term Objectives

 - Build a structured pentesting framework
-- Achieve strong low-level programming skills
+- Master low-level programming
 - Deep understanding of operating systems
-- Contribute to serious open-source security projects
+- Contribute to security-related open source
-- Develop disciplined, production-level coding habits
 - Transition from learner to builder

----

-## 🧩 Principles

-- Understand before exploiting
-- Build before relying
-- Depth over speed
-- Discipline over hype

 ---